-- The traps must be released by an electric-manual or electricmicrophone system.
+- The traps must be released by an electric-manual or electric-microphone system.
 The control system must be placed in such a position that the puller can clearly see and hear the call of the athlete.
 The release devices must guarantee equal distribution of targets to each athlete in a series of 25 targets.
 This distribution must be: ten (10) targets to the right, ten (10) targets to the left and five (5) targets to the center.
 With the correct distribution, in a series of 25 targets, each group of traps must throw two (2) targets from the left trap, two (2) from the right trap and one (1) from the center trap as the athletes progress from station 1 to 5.
-After every five (5) targets the selector index must be advanced one step. - The five (5) shooting stations must be arranged on a straight • line at a distance 15 m to the rear of the front edge of the trap pit.
+After every five (5) targets the selector index must be advanced one step. - d) The five (5) shooting stations must be arranged on a straight line at a distance 15 m to the rear of the front edge of the trap pit.
 Each station must be prominently marked with a square 1.00 m x 1.00 m which is centered on a line perpendicular to the line of shooting stations and extending through the painted mark which indicates the zero (0) degree exit point above the middle machine in each group of three.
 A sixth station must be marked about 2.00 m to the rear and slightly to the left of Station 1 where athlete number 6 may take his position.
 All six (6) shooting stations must have a table or bench where the athletes may place their extra cartridges and other equipment.
 The stations must be firm and level in all directions.
-Each station must have at the front right and left hand corners a block of wood, piece of carpet or rubber about 15 cm square or round upon which the athlete may rest his gun. - For Trap Finals, medium intensity colored lamps must be fitted to each microphone stand at a height of 40 cm to 50 cm.
-The lamp system must be constructed to indicate that on the shooting stations occupied by the first athlete each time during the round and immediately before he shoots, that the microphone is inoperable for a period of 15 sec.
-At the end of the 15 sec. pause, the Referee shall command "READY" and the number one athlete shall have a further 12 sec. preparation time to call for the target. - 3.00 m to 4.00 m behind the line of shooting stations a path must be provided for mandatory use by the athletes moving from station 5 to station 6.
+Each station must have at the front right and left hand corners a block of wood, piece of carpet or rubber about 15 cm square or round upon which the athlete may rest his gun. - e) For Trap Finals, medium intensity colored lamps must be fitted to each microphone stand at a height of 40 cm to 75 cm to indicate when the microphone is "live".
+The lamp system must be constructed to indicate a "pause" (microphone "dead") of 5-25 seconds after each athlete has shot at a predeterminded number of targets.
+At the end of the pause, the Referee must command "READY" and the athlete next to shoot must have a further 12 sec. preparation time to call for the target. - f) 3.00 m to 4.00 m behind the line of shooting stations a path must be provided for mandatory use by the athletes moving from station 5 to station 6.
 Athletes must not pass between the path and the shooting stations.
 A wire, rope or other suitable barrier is to be erected 7.00 m to 10.00 m behind the return walkway.
 No spectators are to be allowed within this barrier.
 The Referee and Jury Members are responsible for enforcing this rule.
 The shooting stations, referee's stand and operator's stand should have adequate protection from sun and rain, except that Finals ranges should, if possible, be open.